• Home

 return { ...order, finalPrice, status: 'processed' };

 When reading calculateDiscount, you only need to focus on discount logic.
-When reading processOrder, you can understand the overall flow without knowing each calculation’s implementation details.
-Each function is digestible within working memory’s capacity, which is why it feels easier to understand.
-This is also why proper abstraction at appropriate granularity matters in design.
-Of course, the reverse is also true — splitting things too finely means you spend working memory on jumping between functions and tracking context.
+When reading processOrder, you can follow the overall flow without knowing each calculation’s internals.
+Each function fits within working memory’s capacity, which is why it feels easier to understand.
+This is also why abstraction at the right granularity matters in design.
+Of course, the reverse is true too.
+Splitting things too finely means you spend working memory jumping between functions and tracking context.
 The goal isn’t splitting for its own sake, but reducing how much you need to hold in your head at once.

 Chunking: The Brain’s Data Compression Algorithm

-Here’s a natural question: if working memory only has about 4 slots, how on earth do we comprehend hundreds of lines of code?
+But if working memory only has about 4 slots, how do we comprehend hundreds of lines of code?

-The answer lies in a cognitive mechanism called chunking.
-Chunking means grouping multiple small units of information into a single meaningful cluster.
-According to research from the University of Zurich, chunking reduces working memory load by retrieving compressed chunk representations from long-term memory to replace individual element representations.
-The freed-up capacity is then used to process new incoming information.
+The answer is chunking: grouping multiple small units of information into a single meaningful cluster.
+Research from the University of Zurich found that chunking reduces working memory load by swapping individual elements for compressed representations pulled from long-term memory.
+The freed-up capacity then goes to processing new incoming information.

 Think about phone numbers.
 Trying to remember 01012345678 as eleven individual digits would far exceed working memory capacity.
 But split it as 010-1234-5678, and you only need to remember three chunks.
 Better yet, if 010 is already familiar as “Korean mobile prefix,” it’s automatically processed as a single chunk, meaning you really only need to memorize two new chunks.